aaradhyajajoo/Custom-Package-Registry/README.md

  Net_Score = (0.4 * responsiveness + 0.1 * bus factor + 0.2 * license compatibility + 0.1 * ramp-up time + 0.2 * correctness) /  5

+ There is an executable file in the root directory of th project called "run".
+ It should has the following CLI when executed on a Linux machine:

+ ./run install
+  Installs any dependencies in userland

+ ./run build
+   Completes any compilation needed

+./run URL_FILE
+ where URL_FILE is the absolute location of a file consisting of an ASCII-encoded newline-delimited set of URLs This invocation produces NDJSON output.
+Each row should include the fields: “URL”, “NetScore”, “RampUp”, “Correctness”, “BusFactor”, “ResponsiveMaintainer”, and “License